 Isle of Man is frequently used as film location.
 Read on to find out more…

 I spent too much time in Laxey, and, annoyingly, too much time waiting for buses and trains.
 My bad – you really can’t fault a service that runs every 30 – 40 minutes.
 Ambling over to the Douglas-bound train, I discovered I just missed one.
 At the bus stop nearby, I discovered I had just missed that, too.
-It was now 1 p.m. and I realized all of a sudden I didn’t have all day, as everything closed at 5.
+It was now 1 p.m. and I realised all of a sudden I didn’t have all day, as everything closed at 5.
 So it now seemed I had to choose: Either go west and see Peel Castle (featured in I Capture the Castle) and the supposedly fabulous House of Mananan.
 Or go south to Castletown and onwards.

 For 40 minutes at the bus stop in Laxey, surrounded by flowers, I pondered this.
 I wanted to do both!
 Today!
 Plus, I was hungry.
 On the bus to Douglas, I got into one of my internal, silent pet peeves.
 I’ll share it here with you: Why is it that we, in this advanced age, haven’t come past having to eat?
 Oh, we can still have dinner parties, romantic meals for two and all that – but on a daily basis, why can’t we run on, say pure energy?
 All this having to take breaks to put stuff in – and out, as it were – is a bloody nuisance.
 Not least now.